jonathanolson/slither/notes/patterns.md

   -
   - "all" feature set - how to check to see if faces IMPLY edges, and vice versa?
   -
-  - HIGHLANDER BAD because exit edges that could be "double black"
-  -
   - Serialize individual rules, for "collections"
   -
-  - Support "blank/null" face values on EXIT FACES (so that the corresponding "boundary" non-exit edge can be determinate).
-    - Matching and other things will need to ... check this?
-  -
   - Check if implied is using isCanonicalWith (we might want to only use canonical rules, should be guaranteed to have them, no?)
     - Maybe not?
-  -
-  - STORE WHETHER A RULE/PATTERN IS HIGHLANDER(!)
-    - Do we do a boolean flag here?
-  -
-  - HIGHLANDER on colors
-    - Or maybe... match face values of exit faces?
-    - Can we... perhaps match whether "exit faces" are ... null? (because then we could get more indeterminate edges)
-      - Yes, if we expand this to pattern matching with blank exit faces, we'll be able to detect a TON of patterns
-        - !!!!!!
-(1,0) will get us the main pattern, instead of (4,?)
-      - Exit face (opposite a face WITH a numeric/null value, not ?) is a candidate to have a non-indeterminate edge
   -
   - Generate:
     - HEY HEY -- highlander can be added like "only"?